20 February 2021

 Excuses are easy to make, especially when it comes to skipping a workout.
+However if you want to make progress with your strength, shape and overall health and fitness goals it's important to commit to regular workouts.

 We know that four classes a week sounds rather daunting, and even more so when you glance at your weekly calendar and it’s already brimming full with meetings, after-work drinks, date nights, and visiting the in-laws over the weekend.
 It becomes tempting to skip class.